ClaudiuDrug/cfgpie/README.md

 ```
 cmd-line args have priority over config file and will override the cfg params.

+Besides the methods that `ConfigParser` was already providing,
-Given that `CfgParser` inherits from `ConfigParser`, and with the help of our
+and with the help of our converters,
-converters, we now have seven extra methods to use in our advantage:
+we now have seven extra methods to use in our advantage:

 ```python
 some_list: list = cfg.getlist("SECTION", "option")